 The Group will finance further investments either by borrowing or by issuing further shares.
-The ability of the Group to deliver enhanced returns and consequently realise expected real NAV growth is dependent on access to debt facilities and equity capital markets.
+The ability of the Group to deliver expected real NAV growth is dependent on access to debt facilities and equity capital markets.
 There can be no assurance that the Group will be able to borrow additional amounts or refinance on reasonable terms or that there will be a market for further shares.